harshsurana1507/Create3robot_Predictive_Maintenance/README.md

 - /mouse : Reading from mouse sensor.
 - /odom : This represent an estimation of the position in free space.
 - /slip_status : Provide information about whether robots wheels are slipping or not.
+- /tf: Provide information about transform.
 - /stop_status : Provide information about whether robot is stopped or moving.
 - /wheel_status :  Current and PWM(pulse width modulation) readings from the robot's two wheels in addition to whether wheels are enabled.
 - /wheel_ticks : Count of encoder ticks for both wheels.
-- wheel_vels : Velocity of both wheels in rad/sec.
+- /wheel_vels : Velocity of both wheels in rad/sec.

 ## Folder structure